DETAILED ACTION

 Claim 11 is rejected under 35 U.S.C.
 103 as being unpatentable over Pei et al. (U.S. Patent 9,852,982) in view of in further view of Ou et al. (U.S. Patent Application Publication 2021/0249421).

-Referring to Claim 11, Pei teaches the limitations of claim 6 and further teaches wherein the first gate electrode comprise: a high-k dielectric layer (34) on the first fin-shaped structure (10) (Col. 6, Lines 1-7).
+As insofar as Claim 11 is supported and definite, Pei teaches the limitations of claim 6 and further teaches wherein the first gate electrode comprise: a high-k dielectric layer (34) on the first fin-shaped structure (10) (Col. 6, Lines 1-7).
 Pei teaches the well-known replacement gate process using a dummy gate located in the space over fin (10) subsequently occupied by the gate electrode (36) and dummy terminal located in the space over fin (12) subsequently occupied by the terminal (40).
 Sharpening is performed after removing the dummy terminal from its location on the fin (12) thereby exposing the top surface of the fin (12) and before the terminal (40) and gate electrode (36) are concurrently formed (Col. 7, Lines 1-17).
 While Pei discloses performing a replacement metal gate (RMG) process to transform the first gate electrode (“dummy gate”) and the second gate electrode (“dummy terminal”) into a first metal gate (36) and a second metal gate (40), Pei does not explicitly state having a work function metal layer on the high-k dielectric layer (34); and a low resistance metal layer on the work function metal layer.

 Ou teaches in Fig. 5A-6D for example, a work function metal layer (195) on the high-k dielectric layer (192); and a low resistance metal layer (196) on the work function metal layer (195) (par.
 40).